 I’m also pleased with the way we approached the situation, as it could have been much worse.
 I went with a more gentle approach about how I was feeling and what I thought he did was wrong, and Matt, although at first resisted and thought what he did was the right decision at the time, realized that he did not consider my feelings or thoughts.
 As his wife, I should be able to either add my own opinion, agree with his decision, or make a plan and work together.

 There was no big blow up, no yelling, no throwing of objects.
 We spoke like civil adults and worked things out maturely.

-I hope this shows that even those perfect couples you may see on social media, especially myself since I’m a relationship blogger and coach, that we also have our moments of miscommunication and problems within our marriages.
+I hope this shows that even those perfect couples you may see on social media, especially myself since I’m a relationship blogger, that we also have our moments of miscommunication and problems within our marriages.
 But the most important thing is that any problem, no matter how big or small, can be resolved with a little communication, acting like mature adults, and with the knowledge that at the end of the day, we truly do love each other.